 Counseling and Counseling Psychology

-Graduates of the master’s degree program meet the academic requirements necessary for the State Board for Educator Certification’s certification as school counselors and typically are eligible to sit for the examination to obtain licensure as a Licensed Professional Counselor (LPC) in Texas.
-Certification and licensure requirements vary by state and may change without notification.
-Students should ensure their individual degree plans concur with their credentialing expectations.
-For information, visit the MEd in Counseling program.
+Graduates of the master’s degree program meet the academic requirements necessary for State Board for Educator Certification’s certification as school counselors and typically are eligible to sit for the examination to obtain licensure as a Licensed Professional Counselor (LPC) in Texas Certification and licensure requirements vary by state and may change without notification.
+Students should ensure that their individual degree plans concur with their credentialing expectations.

-The Doctor of Philosophy program in Counseling Psychology is Accredited by the American Psychological Association and adheres to a scientist-practitioner training model.
+The Doctor of Philosophy program in Counseling Psychology is accredited by the American Psychological Association and adheres to a scientist-practitioner training model.
 The program emphasizes the theory, research, and practice of working with normal populations from a broadly defined ecological developmental perspective.
 Graduates obtain faculty positions in colleges and universities; provide counseling supervision and consultation services in a variety of mental health settings; and serve as supervisors, program coordinators, and direct service providers in school districts.
 Students participate in a variety of training experiences including at least two semesters of practicum and a full-year, full-time, pre-doctoral internship approved by the faculty.
 Graduates of the Counseling Psychology program typically meet the academic requirements to apply for licensure as a psychologist in the state of Texas.
 Licensure requirements vary by state and may change without notifications.
-Students should ensure their individual degree plans concur with their credentialing expectation.
-For more information, visit the Counseling Psychology program.
+Students should ensure that their individual degree plans concur with their credentialing expectation.

 Doctor of Education or Doctor of Philosophy